Does Facial Cuping cause bruises, marks, or broken capillaries?

 Both are based on the same principles.
 The techniques, however, are different.
 The face is a uniquely sensitive area, and it requires special protocols.
 So even though you’ll use cups for both, the face will require:

 First, let’s explain body cupping.
-Body cupping is an ancient healing therapy, using large cups directly against the skin.
+Body cupping. is an ancient healing therapy, using large cups directly against the skin.
 Typically, these cups will go toward problem areas.
 Have a lot of pain and tension in a spot?
 It’s a prime target for cupping!

 The cup creates suction, drawing the skin upward.
 This does some remarkable work inside you.
 The connective tissues and muscles in that area can decompress.
 This can lead to enormous health benefits, such as:

 But here’s the thing.
 If you do it to your back, you probably won’t care about a temporary mark.
+You’ll wear something over it while it returns to normal.

 With your face, though—you need something different.